isl-org/objects-with-lighting/README.md

 The `*world_to_env*.txt` files describe a transformation from the world coordinate system into the coordinate system of the omnidirectional camera that captures the environment.
 The text file stores a 4x4 transformation matrix and transforms a homogeneous 3D point to the camera coordinate system.
 Usually we make the assumption that the environment is infinitely far away from the object and we are only interested in directions.
-In this case we only the rotational part of the 4x4 matrix in the upper left corner is of interest.
+In this case only the rotational part of the 4x4 matrix in the upper left corner is used.
 With $R$ as the rotation and $t$ as the translation the format of the text file is
 ```
 r11 r12 r13 tx